Mycotronics: Stanford Bioengineering Researchers in the Endy Lab + 42 Students Building a Smart Incubator for Bioproduction of Sustainable Materials

 Rolando works very closely with the 42 team traveling between Stanford and 42 to coordinate and help lead the project by providing continuous user feedback & design input as well as making executive decisions for the project in conjunction with the Robotics Team.
 He has also taught the Robotics Team how to work with petri dish cultures, how to use proper sterilization techniques, and how to prepare spawning material so the Robotics team can work with the biology in their own lab.
 All the way through the project, even participating with the team at the Maker Faire, his leadership of the project has set the stage for bringing the Mycotronics incubator to fruition, and for further collaboration between our two schools.

 We sat down with the Robotics Lab Team at 42 to learn more about their design and fabrication role in this mushroom project:

 How did you get involved with the Robotics Lab Team?

 Wesley: I heard about the buildouts.
-When you come here before you become a member of the Robotics Lab you need to participate in buildouts.
-Even the floor and stools were custom made and made by students.
+When you come here, before you become a member of the Robotics Lab, you need to participate in buildouts.
+Even the floor and stools were custom made by students.
 After level 5 you become eligible to become part of the Lab.